simdutf/simdutf/README.md

 <img src="doc/utf16utf8.png" width="70%" />

-If your system supports AVX-512, the simdutf library can provide very high perforamnce.
+If your system supports AVX-512, the simdutf library can provide very high performance.
 We get the following speed results on an Ice Lake Intel processor (both AVX2 and AVX-512) are simdutf kernels:

 <img src="doc/avx512.png" width="70%" />